shounak03/muSpace/README.md

 ### 7. Responsive Design
 - The platform is fully responsive and works smoothly on devices of all sizes.

+### 8. Solana powered betting system(test net for now)
+- Users can bet on their favourite songs in the queue.
+Betting starts at 0.01 sol.
+The song with the highest bet in the queue is played next.

 ## Tech Stack